Comcast: Why You Can't Log In to HBO Max - The TV Answer Man!

 If you go to the On Demand menu, you will see a HBO Max feature.
 If you click on that, it will ask you to subscribe.
 There are no login instructions.

-That can be confusing, and frustrating, if you previously subscribed to the streaming service via Fire TV, Apple TV, or other devices and platforms, there seems to be no way to use that user name and password to watch it on your Comcast set-top.
+That can be confusing, and frustrating, if you previously subscribed to the streaming service via Fire TV, Apple TV, or other devices and platforms; there seems to be no way to use that user name and password to watch it on your Comcast set-top.

-But if you go to the Xfinity App store, you will see an option to sign in with a user name and password from a previous subscription.
+But if you go to the HBO Max app in the Xfinity App store, you will see an option to sign in with a user name and password from a previous subscription.
 After you do that, the entire HBO Max catalog will be available to you on the X1 set-top menu.

 Last note: If you’re not familiar with HBO Max, it’s an expanded version of the regular HBO with all the HBO fare and programming from non-HBO sources such as The Big Bang Theory, Friends and Turner Classic Movies, and original shows such as The Flight Attendant.